Right Ho, Jeeves: Plot

-When Angela breaks her engagement to Tuppy Glossop, Bertie feels obliged to go down to Brinkley Court to comfort Aunt Dahlia.
-In addition to her worry about Angela's broken engagement, Aunt Dahlia is anxious because she has lost 500 pounds gambling at Cannes, and now needs to ask her miserly husband Tom to replace the money in order to keep financing her magazine, Milady's Boudoir.
-Bertie advises her to arouse Uncle Tom's concern for her by pretending to have lost her appetite through worry.
-He offers similar advice to Tuppy, to win back Angela.
-He also offers the same advice to Gussie, to show his love for Madeline.
-All take his advice, and the resulting return of plates of untasted food upsets Aunt Dahlia's temperamental prized chef Anatole, who gives notice to quit.
-Not unreasonably, Aunt Dahlia blames Bertie for this disaster.
+When Bertie hears that Angela has broken off her engagement to Tuppy Glossop, he feels obliged to go down to Brinkley Court himself, to comfort Aunt Dahlia.
+In addition to her worrying about Angela's broken engagement, Aunt Dahlia is anxious because she has lost £500 gambling at Cannes, and now needs to ask her miserly husband Tom to replace the money in order to keep financing her magazine, Milady's Boudoir.
+Bertie takes umbrage when Aunt Dahlia says the only reason she’s grateful Bertie came is because he brought Jeeves.
+When Bertie tries to offer her advice she vigorously refuses to let him speak.
+Bertie finds Tuppy in the grounds who tells him he and Angela fell out due to Angela saying he was getting fat and Tuppy not believing she was attacked by a shark in Cannes.
+Bertie advises Tuppy to regain Angela's sympathy by refusing his dinner.
+He offers similar advice to Gussie, to show his love for Madeline and to Aunt Dahlia to arouse Uncle Tom’s sympathy.
+All take his advice; however, neither Angela, nor Madeline nor Tom notice, and the resulting return of plates of untasted food severely upsets Aunt Dahlia's temperamental prized French chef Anatole, who gives notice to quit.
+Aunt Dahlia understandably blames Bertie for this disaster.

-When Bertie attempts to probe Madeline's feelings about Gussie, she misinterprets his questioning as a marriage proposal on his own behalf.
+Gussie still cannot confess his love to Madeline, so Bertie invites her for a walk to soften her up for him.
+Unfortunately she misinterprets his words as a marriage proposal on his own behalf.
 To his relief, she tells Bertie she cannot marry him, as she has fallen in love with Gussie.
-Bertie relays the good news to Gussie, but even with this encouragement, Gussie remains too timid to propose, and Bertie decides to embolden him by lacing his orange juice with liquor.
+Bertie relays the good news to Gussie, but even with this encouragement, Gussie remains too timid to propose.
+Bertie decides to embolden him by lacing his orange juice with brandy.